Fundamental Elements to Design Briefs

 3. Existing Drawings

 Drawings of the existing space are mandatory to include in a design brief.
 AutoCAD format is always preferred as it avoids the designer having to redraw an entire space.
-Alternatively, PDF format will work.
+Alternatively, for a seamless and interactive experience, using chat pdf format is highly recommended.

 When asking for drawings of the existing space, the following drawings are particularly important to request: